 Tycho: I'd love to know why you have a rule for that.

-The Futurama movie The Beast With A Billion Backs contains a transdimensional planet-sized tentacle monster named Yivo.
+- The Futurama movie The Beast with a Billion Backs contains a transdimensional planet-sized tentacle monster named Yivo.
 Shklee has a male voice, but everyone in the universe dating shklim isn't treated like an issue by anyone, at least not from the perspective of sexual orientation.
-Fry clearly states that Yivo loves both male and female equally and has no gender, and schlee even has schlis own pronouns.
+Fry clearly states that Yivo loves both male and female equally and has no gender, and shklee even has shklis own pronouns.

 - The last episode of Æon Flux has Aeon and Trevor both falling in love (or at least lust) for the same androgynous alien.
 It turns out the "alien" is actually a human from the far future.

 - Solar Opposites: Korvo and Terrys relationship is from first glance that of a gay couple but it was explained that as Shlorpians they technically have no gender and that they choose their genders they want to be perceived as in their lives.